 Did you know that improper documentation can cause errors in the health care settings that could led to patients having adverse reactions or worst death?
-Nurse instructors always stress out how important to do documentation correctly.
-This is the reason why, clinical instructors keep on asking for revision on practice documentations done by students.
+Nurse instructors always stress how important to do documentation correctly.
+This is the reason why, clinical instructors keep on asking for revision on practice documentation done by students.

 So why do nurses need to document?
 Documentation is a critical part of client care.
 Through the written records, client well-being is monitored and at the same time, care provided is communicated to other members of the health care team.
 During care and in the event of any investigations, it is accessed by the healthcare staff.

 Standards of nursing documentation varies from one institution to another.
-However, regardless of the format, it should met the standards set.
+However, regardless of the format, it should meet the standards set.
 Clear and accurate documentation is essential in determining the quality of nursing care provided.
 Nurses are LEGALLY accountable to make sure their documentation meets the practice standards.
 Documentation is a legal requirement, hence, nurses should do it right.

 To document a client’s progress, narrative notes, flowsheets, and discharge summaries are used.
 To communicate client problems clearly, narrative notes often come in special formats depending on the health institution.
-There are two types of charting in nursing, the first one is narrative charting, and the other one focus charting.
+There are two types of charting in nursing, the first one is narrative charting, and the other one is focus charting.
 Narrative charting is often taught to student nurses at the beginning then they move on to focus charting.
 The difference between the two is the amount of data charted.
 The latter type only includes important events and is supported by other forms of documents like the graphic sheet.

 Some of the commonly used formats for charting are SOAP (Subjective, Objective, Assessment, Plan), SOAPIE (Subjective, Objective, Assessment, Plan, Intervention, Evaluation), DAR (Data, Action, Response), ADPIE (Assessment, Diagnosis, Planning, Intervention, Evaluation) and DEAR (Data, Evaluation, Action, and Response).
 Regardless of the type, these notes are critically important portions of the client’s record.